- This event has passed.

 Chris Tilly is a professor of urban planning at the University of California, Los Angeles .
 He formerly served as Chair of the Board at Grassroots International, and editor of Dollars and Sense, a popular economics magazine.
 His research has involved issues of community development, labor and employment.

 Catherine Fisk is the Barbara Nachtrieb Armstrong Professor of Law at the University of California, Berkeley School of Law.
 She regularly teaches Labor Law, Employment Law, and Employment Discrimination, along with Civil Procedure, First Amendment, and Legal Profession.
 In addition to teaching and writing, Fisk works with students on pro bono litigation, principally writing briefs in federal and state appellate courts on labor issues, and in labor practicum projects doing legislative and policy advocacy focused on issues confronting low wage workers.

 Leslie Salzinger is an Associate Professor of Gender and Women’s Studies at the University of California, Berkeley.
 She is an ethnographer, focused on gender, feminist theory, economic sociology, and neoliberalism.
 Much of her research has focused on Latin America.
 Her primary theoretical interests lie in the cultural constitution of economic processes, and in the creation of subjectivities within political economies.

-This event is co-sponsored by the UC Berkeley Center for Latin American Studies, Center for Research on Social Change, Center for the Study of Law and Society, and Sociology Department.
+This event is co-sponsored by the UC Berkeley Center for Latin American Studies, Center for Research on Social Change, Center for the Study of Law and Society, Latinx Research Center/Center for Latino Policy Research, and Sociology Department.